The best accounting software for small businesses 2024

 • Compliant with Making Tax Digital for VAT

-• Seamlessly integrates with a wide range of third-party apps and financial institutions, streamlining data import and export
+• Integrates with over 700 third-party apps and financial institutions for faster data import

 QuickBooks cons